 In this section we describe how the TNC Architecture relates to the broader IWG Architecture [2] and the IETF AAA Architecture [14][18].
-This is followed by a detailed discussion of the TNC Architecture, the entities in the architecture, the components within those entities, and the interfaces to be defined by the TNC.
+This is followed by a detailed discussion of the TNC Architecture, the roles in the architecture, the functions within those roles, and the interfaces to be defined by the TNC.